mapbender/mapbender-documentation/en/backend/applications/applicationsecurity.rst

 Assign an Application to a User/Group
 *************************************

-Per default, all applications are available to all users/groups that have specific permissions to the backend.
+Per default, all applications are available to all users/groups that have specific permissions to the :ref:`backend`.
 Nethertheless, it is possible to hide applications from individual users/groups:

 #.
 Edit your application by clicking **Application**.